Investigation of TAL Education Group (TAL) Announced by Holzer & Holzer, LLC

-/EIN News/ -- ATLANTA, March 27, 2023 (GLOBE NEWSWIRE) -- Holzer & Holzer, LLC is investigating whether TAL Education Group (“TAL Education,” or the “Company”) (NYSE: TAL) complied with federal securities laws.
-On March 14, 2023, Seeking Alpha published an article entitled “TAL Education, Chinese ed-tech stocks slump on crackdown fears” which indicated that the Company may have failed to comply with government regulations.
-Following this news, the price of the Company’s stock dropped.
+ATLANTA, March 27, 2023 (GLOBE NEWSWIRE) -- Holzer & Holzer, LLC is investigating whether TAL Education Group ("TAL Education," or the "Company") TAL complied with federal securities laws.
+On March 14, 2023, Seeking Alpha published an article entitled "TAL Education, Chinese ed-tech stocks slump on crackdown fears" which indicated that the Company may have failed to comply with government regulations.
+Following this news, the price of the Company's stock dropped.

 If you purchased TAL Education stock and suffered a loss on that investment, you are encouraged to contact Corey Holzer, Esq. at cholzer@holzerlaw.com or Joshua Karr, Esq. at jkarr@holzerlaw.com, call our toll-free number at (888) 508-6832, or visit our website at https://holzerlaw.com/case/tal-education/ discuss your legal rights.